GingerKiwi/yarnhelp/YarnHelp-Docs/Calculations.md

 - 7: jumbo

-## HOW THE NUMBER OF BALLS NEEDED IS CALCULATED -
+## SWEATERS: HOW THE NUMBER OF BALLS NEEDED IS CALCULATED

 ### Example: Pullovers - Worsted Weight (CYC #4)